What you'll learn here

 I have extensive experience of working as a sales executive for two large multinational companies, Almagro Construction SA and Telefonica SA.
 During my time in Telefonica I have been responsible for several multi-million euro project negotiations that were conducted entirely in English and led to Telefonica obtaining contracts that totalled a value of €61.3 million.

 Please find attached a copy of my CV which expands on my experience and achievements.

 I would welcome the opportunity to discuss further the possibility of working for you in this position.
 I am available to do an interview when it is convenient for yourselves.

 If you have any questions, I can be reached on either my mobile (0034 71761231) or by email (firstname.lastname@example.org).

 Thank you for your time and consideration.

-Below is a definition/description of each of the words in bold from the above text.
-Now choose the word/phrase from the question's selection box which you believe answers each question.
-Only use one word/phrase once.
-Click on the "Check Answers" button at the bottom of the quiz to check your answers.
+Below are 13 questions about the words/phrases in bold from the above text.
+Choose the word/phrase from the question's selection box which you believe answers each question.
+Only use each word/phrase once.
+Click on the "Check answers" button at the bottom of the quiz to check your answers.

-When the answer is correct, an Additional Information Icon "" will appear next to the answer.
-Click on this for extra information on the word/phrase and for a translation.
+When the answer is correct, this icon will appear next to the answer.
+Click on this for both extra information and a detailed explanation why this answer is correct.

-Now that you understand the new vocabulary, practice them by creating your own sentences with the new words/phrases.
+Now that you understand the vocabulary and the structure, practise it by creating your own covering letter.